6pm & 8.30pm, Wed 8 Aug

 521 Queensberry St,

-Contains smoke effects, coarse language, confined spaces, walking and stairs
+Contains smoke effects, confined spaces, walking and stairs

 Wheelchair accessible performance – 8.30pm, Thurs 16 Aug (please note only five wheelchair tickets available as this is a one-on-one work).

 Auslan performance – 8.30pm, Fri 17 Aug (please note only two Auslan tickets available, as this is a one-on-one work).

 one step at a time like this have created theirs using two futurists.

 Carnival of Futures is a series of one-on-one micro-performances that dance around questions, insights and predictions of our personal and collective futures.
 A cavalcade – well, five or six – of experiential provocations, from the individual to the global, from science to seer, conjured to let you envision a pathway for the times ahead.

 Share breakfast with a mutant futurist, kneel before an oracle, journey to your own end, measure your hope/lessness – or simply have a lie down.

 A chance to pause and imagine, face difficulties and obstacles, Carnival of Futures invites you to reflect, act and ‘dream forward’.